therone18/employee_management/README.md

 # Employee Profile Management

-A simple Employee Profile Management application that uses NextJS and Tailwind CSS that shows employees saved in an SQLite database that manages migrations using Prisma ORM and API calls using Axios
+A simple Employee Profile Management application that uses NextJS and Tailwind CSS that shows employees saved in an SQLite database that manages migrations using Prisma ORM and API calls using Axios.
+Developed in fulfilment of the requirements for Ateneo de Davao University's IT 3145 Elective Full Stack Development class.

 # How to Set Up